GorkaEchavarri/CodeClicker/README.md

 # CodeClicker

-Incremental online game where you click on a computer to earn lines of code and later you can hire developers to code for you or even startups and big techs.
+Incremental game where you click on a computer to earn lines of code and later you can hire developers to code for you or even startups and big techs.

 ## Description

 The game, which is heavily influenced by Cookie Clicker, is created from scratch using Ruby on Rails and vanilla JavaScript.

+## Screenshots

 ## Getting Started